mbaciu73/Java/Assignment/Readme.txt

 If I has more time, I would spend less time on stopWords as I spent most of my time working on the algorithm aspect rather than the executional aspect of the program
 I would give myself more time in features that I could add in order to make it more enticing and attractive.
 Also find other ways to display the GUI without using borderlayout() all the time.
 What I did learn was that time is money and that if you do a program a day before or today, it can really affect the finished product.

+!!The Bin folder contains the classes while the src contains the source codes!!